top of page

 It bears repeating that while this control is an important one, it falls down the list of controls we believe are even more effective at reducing the risk for fraud in your organization; especially when implemented together.
 With some care and effort, you can create an effective controls environment to support your bookkeeper and protect your business.
 A plan that includes the space for you or members of your team to monitor and cover the responsibilities of your bookkeeper while they are on vacation each year.

 We hope you are enjoying this series on controls you can implement in your business and find it valuable.
-Would you like a complete list of the Financial Protection Toolkit Checklist?
-It is FREE and you can grab your copy below!
-Should you have any questions on the content, please feel free to contact me at cunderwood@ucentric.biz.
+Would you like our complete list of Business Financial Protection Toolkit Checklist?
+It is FREE and you can grab your pdf copy by clicking on the blue button below!

 bottom of page